BenLauwens/ThinkJulia.jl/docs/src/chap10.md

 cheeses[1]
 ```

-Unlike strings, arrays are mutable.
+Unlike strings, arrays are **mutable**.
 When the bracket operator appears on the left side of an assignment, it identifies the element of the array that will be assigned:

 ```@repl
 numbers = [42, 123];